 Each day, millions of us load fresh fruit and flowers into our shopping baskets.
 The global trade in cut flowers and citrus fruits together are worth about €30bn.
 When it comes to embracing technology, however, these big businesses tend to remain stuck in the past.

 Heather Kulik embraces computer models as 'the only way to make a dent' in the vast number of potential materials that could solve important problems.

 Using nanoparticles that store and gradually release light, engineers create light-emitting plants that can be charged repeatedly.

-Being a member of the Engineers Ireland community shows your commitment to delivering excellence in engineering.
-As our member, we support your professional development and help you to expand your career at home and abroad.
+We support your professional development and help you to expand your career at home and abroad.